Understand What Insects Affect Your Evergreen Trees

 Douglas Fir Tussock

-The Douglas Fir Tussock moth, Orgyia pseudotsugata, is native to Colorado.
+One of the prettiest Evergreen tree insects is the Douglas Fir Tussock moth, Orgyia pseudotsugata, which is native to Colorado.
 These fuzzy caterpillars devastate Fir and Spruce trees.
 Outbreaks tend to be abrupt, causing widespread tree defoliation.
 The larvae start munching at the top and work their way down each tree, looking for food.
 Subsequent attacks on individual trees will eventually kill them.
 After their eggs hatch in late May or early June, these highly mobile caterpillars spread out attacking adjacent trees.

 Just the Facts